Resource

 A plain-language glossary of the AI terms that come up most in our work.

 Whether you are leading a digital programme, exploring AI for the first time, or just want a quick refresher, this is a good place to start.
-We keep this updated as the landscape evolves.
+AI moves fast and definitions shift.
+We review and update this glossary regularly to keep it accurate.
 If something is missing or could be clearer, we would love to hear from you.

 A